AssetOrbit

 • The third wave within a motive wave is typically the longest and most powerful, surpassing the length of the other waves.

-• The development of motive waves, particularly during impulsive phases, typically leads to an increase in volume, confirming the strength of the trend.
+• The formation of motive waves, especially during strong price movements, usually results in higher trading volume, which supports the strength of the trend.

 • The individual waves within a motive wave typically show minimal overlap, distinguishing them from corrective waves that often have more overlap.